nickMingi/minglab/_posts/computer/2020-01-24-AI-Probability.markdown

 Conclusion: when p > 1/2 doubling seems reasonable and when p > 3/4 you hope your doubling gets a accepted.

+You are white and the board is a shown It is your roll and you control the doubling cube.
+Should you double?